mistergoomba/13-day-stories/docs/trecena-creation-guide.md

 - "Dark rainbow / mystical street poet" style
 - What to avoid (clichés, spiritual bypassing, etc.)

+### **Example Output Files (Reference)**

+When creating new trecenas, refer to these completed examples for format and structure:

+- **`data/trecena-toj.js`** — Complete JSON output for the Toj trecena, showing the full structure including prologue, epilogue, all 13 days with stories, energies, horoscopes, meditations, affirmations, birthdays, and all 7 image prompts per day.

+- **`docs/trecena-rules-toj.md`** — Complete documentation of the creative decisions made during the Toj trecena creation process, including world module, prologue/epilogue choices, day-by-day decisions, and continuity notes.
+This serves as a template for the trecena-specific rules file created in Phase 6 of the workflow.

 ---

 # 🌅 **3.
 Core Concept of the App**